Hereward/flickr/README.md

 Flickr Photo Gallery search app

-This is a web application which demonstrates the use of the Flickr Api to search for photos based on keywords.
+This is a web application which demonstrates the use of the Flickr api to search for photos based on keywords.

 NOTE: There is no validation on the form input.